-How to Transfer Real Property to a Living Trust
+Transfer Real Property Into A Living Trust In Arizona

 Jenna’s estate planning attorney suggested she create a living trust.
 It seemed like the best way for her to pass her property to her heirs.
 She was confused, however, when her lawyer said she had to ‘transfer’ her real estate to her trust.
 Wasn’t it enough just to create the trust?
 No, Jenna needed to learn how to transfer her real property to her living trust.